PhilippeMarcMeyer/vanillaSelectBox/README.md

 # vanillaSelectBox v 0.56
 ### A nice select/multiselect ui with no dependency

+### New : you can use the discussions page to help me improve this little tool or even suggest other plugins

 ### vanillaSelectBox is not currently in v1+, please test it carefully before using it in production (interactions with other plugins, css) and be kind enough to report any bug to me so I can improve it.

 I think one improvement would be to integrate the css as style tags because there are still css interferences between the document and vanillaSelectBox